 and other heroic types rising from among the humble and the outcasts of the world in order to fight for freedom, justice, and the right to look extremely cool.
 The Dragons rise again and again throughout time in order to help people and keep important Feng Shui sites from falling into the wrong hands, but like the heroes of many a Hong Kong action movie, the fate of anyone who takes on the mantle of the Dragons is often a tragic one.

 , the detonation of a Chi Bomb triggers a major shake-up in the junctures.
 The main junctures now are:690 AD:

 The closure of their original era thanks to the bomb forced the Eaters of the Lotus

 to find refuge in this new juncture, during the time of the Tang Dynasty, where Empress Wu Zeitan, China's only official female ruler, has begun her reign.
-Unfortunately for the Lotus, the Empress is not about to tolerate any threats to her power, and has purged her court of sorcerers, so the Lotus seek to undermine her and claim power for themselves.1850 AD:
+Unfortunately for the Lotus, the Empress is not about to tolerate any threats to her power, and has purged her court of sorcerers, so the Lotus seek to undermine her and claim power for themselves.
+They're also trying to retrieve their boss, who was left behind in the 69 juncture.1850 AD:

 Uniquely among the main junctures, this one remains attached to its original year, with the Guiding Hand